What is Corporate Accounting?

 Q5: What is corporate accounting and finance?

-Ans: Corporate accounting and finance can be explained as the combined practice of recording, reviewing, and reporting financial transactions of a company, jointly with the management of its capital and investments.
+Corporate accounting and finance involve recording, reviewing, and reporting a company’s financial transactions.
+It also manages the company’s capital and investments.

 About the Author